kwonus/Quelle/Quelle-AVX.md

 - Quelle expressions have one or more Quelle commands or segments
 - Search segments utilize the QFind class
 - Search segments have one or more fragments separated by whitespace (all fragments are implicit AND conditions)
-- Fragments have one or more OptionGroups [Option groups are AND conditions separated by & ]
+- Fragments have one or more MatchAny objects [MatchAny objects are explicit AND conditions, separated by & ]
-- OptionGroups have one or more Features [Features are OR conditions separated by | ]
+- MatchAny objects have one or more Features [Features are explicit OR conditions, separated by | ]
 - Features can be (negated) using a unary operator of -:

 #### Example